bourquenoud/muonium-engine/README.md

 # 3D rendering
 ## Configurable to work in floating or fixed point
 It is possible to configure Muonium work to exclusively with fixed point arithmetic.
-The difference is not noticeable, and computation is significantly speed up on MCU without FPU.
+The difference is not noticeable, and computation is significantly faster on MCU without FPU.

+On linux with a 4.5GHz 9750H with full frame render we get those FPS:
+Float : 153fps
+Fixed : 86fps

 #### Fixed point render
 ![Fixed point render of a teapot](https://raw.githubusercontent.com/elzaidir/muonium-engine/main/image/muonium-teapot-fixed.png)